Skip to content

 Automate Post-Copy Tasks

-Never rely on manual steps after a sandbox refresh.
-Implement the SandboxPostCopy interface in Apex so that endpoint updates, data masking, email disablement, and test user creation happen automatically every time.
+Do not rely on manual steps after a sandbox refresh.
+Implement the SandboxPostCopy interface in Apex so that endpoint updates, data masking, email deliverability verification, and test user creation happen automatically every time.
 Manual post-refresh checklists are error-prone and get skipped under time pressure.

 Salesforce DX Environment Flow